rileyrg/linux-init/README.md

 bindsym $mod+Shift+9 move container to workspace number $ws9 bindsym $mod+Shift+0 move container to workspace number $ws10

-# reload the configuration file
-bindsym $mod+Shift+c reload
-# restart i3 inplace (preserves your layout/session, can be used to upgrade i3)
-bindsym $mod+Shift+r restart
-# exit i3 (logs you out of your X session)
-# bindsym $mod+Control+q exec "i3-nagbar -t warning -m 'You pressed the exit shortcut.
-Do you really want to exit i3?
-This will end your X session.' -B 'Yes, exit i3' 'i3-msg exit'"

 # resize window (you can also use the mouse for that)
 mode "resize" {
 # These bindings trigger as soon as you enter the resize mode